 Tết, or Lunar New Year, is the most popular and exciting Vietnamese holiday during the year.
 A few weeks prior to Tết, Vietnamese shopping centers are flooded with vendors selling beautiful flowers, festive decorations, illegal firecrackers, and distinct Vietnamese specialty food available only during Tết.
-I hate large crowds, but love shopping during Tet.
+I hate large crowds but love shopping during Tet.
 Trust me, it’s very colorful and exciting!
-It is also super fun to dress the kids up in traditional Vietnamese clothing and walk around these public places and then visit grandparents, aunts, uncles, and relatives to personally wish them Happy New Year, receive red envelops called li xi with some money inside, and party with friends and family.
+It is also super fun to dress the kids up in traditional Vietnamese clothing and walk around these public places and then visit grandparents, aunts, uncles, and relatives to personally wish them Happy New Year, receive red envelopes called li xi with some money inside, and party with friends and family.

 One savory comfort food that you will always find cooking in every Vietnamese household during Tết is Vietnamese Caramelized Braised Pork and Eggs or Thit Kho Trung.
 The pork and eggs in this dish are slowly braised in coconut juice and simmer in a large pot for several hours.
 Over time, the sauce caramelizes and turns beautiful brown, the collagen in the pork breaks down and the meat becomes super tender, and the irresistible rich fatty skin melts immediately once it enters your mouth.
 It is a heavenly experience.

 Thit Kho Trung is typically served with white rice, but I also had some success making Vietnamese sandwiches, spring rolls, burritos, and even tacos.
 However, my all-time favorite way to eat thit kho is to fill up a medium-sized bowl with rice, tender pork, hard-boiled egg, savory liquid, and spicy Sriracha sauce, then smash everything into bite-sized pieces, mix everything together to ensure that I get a little bit of everything in each delicious bite, and finally, I eat!

 5 pounds pork leg with skin, cut into 2-3 inch chunks

 10 jumbo eggs, hard-boiled